 A Message from the Hopi elders, 2001

-If you would like to know more details about Lodestar Gardens, you are welcome to read the following description.
+If you would like to know more details about the evolution of Lodestar Gardens and eventually Lodestar Gardens Learning Center, you are welcome to read the following description.
 We invite your questions and comments.

 The Journey and the Place

 In August of 1996, we arrived in Show Low, Arizona.
 This was the destination we picked after a four-year journey that covered 10,000 miles of land in the west.
 Our quest: to find suitable and affordable land in order to manifest our life-long dream to develop a sustainable greenhouse business.
 The sun-filled, rural countryside of the White Mountain recreational area in east central Arizona, approximately 50 miles from the New Mexican state line put a spell on us.
 The pristine air and water coursed through us and excited our vision of homesteading here.
 The area rests on top of the geological formation known as the Colorado Plateau, one of the most stable land masses in the world.
 (Take highway 87 through Payson up the Mogollon Rim to Show Low for one of the most scenic drives you will ever experience.)
 Three hours from Show Low is the city of Flagstaff; two hours further, the Grand Canyon.
 Tucson and Albuquerque are also four hours away.
 Numerous Native American cultures offer color, texture, art and spirit to this area.
 It has a trail system (hiking, biking and horseback riding) rated second best in the country.
 Sitting on the foothills of Mt.
 Baldy, one of the highest mountains in Arizona, the incredible panoramic views seal the deal.